tgharold/sync2usb/README.md

-# rsync2usb
+# sync2usb
-Wrapper script for rsync to export files to USB backup drive
+Wrapper script for rsync to export files to one or more USB backup drive(s).

 # Basic design goals